-- Manages the running and progress of academic departments, academic staff resourcing, timetabling, curriculum development and delivery and academic and teaching standards. - Contributes to academic strategic direction.
+Manages the running and progress of academic departments, academic staff resourcing, timetabling, curriculum development and delivery and academic and teaching standards.

 ASSISTANT HEADS:

 Activities - Responsibility for the co-curricular activities, whole-school events and weekend sporting programme.

 Compliance - Responsibility for ensuring the school is compliant in relation to statutory and regulatory legislation (e.g. ISI Inspections)